-John Pitcairn ( was a British marine and officer during the Battles of Lexington and Concord and Battle of Bunker Hill.
+John Pitcairn ( was a British marine and officer during the Battles of Lexington and Concord Battles of Lexington and Concord and Battle of Bunker Hill.
 It would be during the Battle of Bunker Hill that he would die.
-Pitcairn was remembered as being one of the more reasonable British officers in the colonies, but privately shared a dislike for their rebellion and a disrespect for their militia.
+Pitcairn was remembered as being one of the more reasonable British officers in the colonies but privately shared a dislike for their rebellion and disrespect for their militia.
 His lack of control at Lexington resulted in a full assault on the Lexington Minutemen and quite possibly began the American Revolutionary War.

 John Pitcairn was born in 1722 to a Scottish family and eventually joined the British Marines.
 By the time of the French and Indian War, Pitcairn had been promoted to the rank of Captain.
 He served with distinction throughout the war and was promoted to Major by 1771.
 He arrived in Boston in 1774 with 600 marines.

-A common belief that was expressed with those who knew Pitcairn was his love for his men.
-He arrived in Boston in 1774 and took his 600 marines along with the Plymouth marines and began to whip them into shape.
-He was discouraged with the lack of discretion in many of his men when it came to the purchasing of a lethal rum that killed many of them.
+A common belief that was expressed by those who knew Pitcairn was his love for his men.
+He arrived in Boston in 1774 and took his 600 marines along with the Plymouth Marines and began to whip them into shape.
+He was discouraged by the lack of discretion in many of his men when it came to the purchasing of a lethal rum that killed many of them.
 He lived with them in the bunker and enforced harsh discipline on men who violated his rules.
-With reluctance he had many of these men flogged, but these actions were taken in order to preserve their lives.
+With reluctance, he had many of these men flogged, but these actions were taken in order to preserve their lives.

-The men who landed in Boston with Pitcairn and went on to fight in the Battle of Bunker Hill were not the elite Royal Marines that were involved in the Napoleonic Wars.
-While this detail may seem minute to some it would probably not sit well with the dead.
-Royal Marines did not appear until 1802.1
+The men who landed in Boston with Pitcairn and went on to fight in the Battle of Bunker Hill were not the elite Royal Marines who were involved in the Napoleonic Wars.
+While this detail may seem minute to some, it would probably not sit well with the dead.
+Royal Marines did not appear until 1802.

 Pitcairn's love of his men was perhaps equaled by his distaste for the patriot cause.
 He penned this shortly before the Battles of Lexington and Concord: